-While three or more servings each day will optimize your health benefits, scientists and health experts agree that every bit of whole grain you eat contributes to your health provided you are not sensitive to wheat or have a gluten allergy.
+While three or more servings each day will optimize your health benefits, scientists and health experts agree that every bit of it you eat contributes to your health provided you are not sensitive to wheat or have a gluten allergy.

-How to increase your daily consumption of whole grains – quick and easy
+How to increase your daily consumption – quick and easy

 You want to become the person who eats more whole grains.
-Like in last week’s “shine your kitchen sink” challenge, I recommend you start again with a tiny behavior that you want to automate.
-I suggest my simple whole grain recipe:
+I recommend you start again with a tiny behavior that you want to automate.
+I suggest my simple whole grain breakfast: